getredash/website/user-guide/data-sources/bigquery.md

 # BigQuery Setup

+## Setup The Datasource

 From your Google Cloud Console, you need to create a service account and assign it permissions to access BigQuery.

-See details on creating a service account (here)[https://developers.google.com/identity/protocols/OAuth2ServiceAccount#creatinganaccount].
+### Create a Service Account
+1. Open the [Service accounts page](https://console.developers.google.com/permissions/serviceaccounts).
+If prompted, select a project.
+2. Click **Create service account**.
+3. In the Create service account window, type a name for the service account, and select Furnish a new private key.
+When prompted, select **JSON key file type**.
+Then click **Create**.

 > #### primary::
 >